TheBestPessimist/Duplicacy-Utils-Telegram-Bot-Kt/README.md

 # How to use with [duplicacy-utils](https://github.com/TheBestPessimist/duplicacy-utils)?

-Update duplicacy-utils to latest version then just follow the instruction from [@DuplicacyUtilsTBPBot](https://t.me/DuplicacyUtilsTBPBot).
+Update duplicacy-utils to the latest version then just follow the instruction from [@DuplicacyUtilsTBPBot](https://t.me/DuplicacyUtilsTBPBot).
 There's only one step needed :^).

 # How to use from other scripts